magiccodingman/MagicEF.Scaffolding/README.md

 [How to Setup](https://www.youtube.com/watch?v=tst1XOHJbb8)

 [Overview & How to Use](https://www.youtube.com/watch?v=oRbfcgw2Q1c)

-#### Recommended Setup
-It’s highly recommended to use a separate C# class library for your database models and scaffolding.
-Combining this with your primary project is not advised.
-Create a new C# Class Library project if you haven’t already.

 ## Automated Setup & Use
 This automated initial setup will automatically set up your project based on the suggested protocol and specifications.